luperlilly/bookface/README.md

 Users can create an account, sign in, post, follow/unfollow other users, like/unlike each others' posts, update their profile/cover pictures and display personal information on their profiles.

+A user's profile displays only their posts, while the feed on their homepage displays posts from themselves and all the people they follow.
+They are unable to see the posts of users they don't follow, but they can visit their profile page to follow them.

 ---

 ## Database setup